wavefrontHQ/docs/pages/doc/tutorial_proxy_data_ingestion.md

     1. Click **Next**.
 Instructions for running a script to install the Telegraf collector agent display.
     1. Copy the script and run on your host.
     1. Click **Next**, then **Done** twice.
 The Proxies page displays.
 Verify that your proxy is listed.
  1. Let's look at the data that Telegraf is collecting.
-Select **Browse > Metrics** to open the Metrics Browser.
+Select **Browse > Metrics** to open the Metrics browser.
     1. In the Metrics field, type **cpu.usage**.
 The `cpu.usage` folder displays.
     1. Click the folder to display Telegraf CPU metrics.
    1. Click **Create Dashboard** to quickly create a dashboard of charts for the metrics.
 (To complete this task you need [Dashboard Management permission​](permissions_overview.html).